► The best hatchbacks you can buy

 Browse Volkswagen Golf cars for sale

 Ford says this fourth-generation Focus is the best car it’s ever launched.
-We beg to differ – the accolade surely belongs to the 1998 original – but that car’s incisive steering and deft dynamics survive more-or-less intact.
+We beg to differ.
+The accolade surely belongs to the 1998 original, but that car’s incisive steering and deft dynamics survive more-or-less intact in the Mk4.
 There are some caveats, though.
-Only more powerful versions have ‘Control Blade’ multi-link rear suspension (most 1.0-litre petrols and 1.5 diesels make do with a torsion beam) and optional CCD adaptive damping ruins the ride.
-Our pick would be the three-cylinder 1.5 petrol, offered in 148 and 180bhp outputs.
-It’s eager, efficient and sounds uncannily like a Porsche 911.
+Only more powerful versions have ‘Control Blade’ multi-link rear suspension; most 1.0-litre petrols and 1.5 diesels make do with a torsion beam.
+And optional CCD adaptive damping is unnecessary and ruins the ride.
+Our pick would be the three-cylinder 1.0 hybrid petrol, offered in 123 and 153bhp outputs.
+It’s eager and efficient.

 Inside, the Focus follows the same template as the Fiesta, with common-sense ergonomics and an easy-to-use touchscreen.
 Perceived quality is slightly short of the Golf, but there’s ample safety and connectivity tech.
 Plenty of choice, too, including the roomy estate and feisty ST hot hatch.
 The Focus deserves to be on your shortlist – just tread carefully with the configurator.

 This is a car to review from the inside out.
 Get excited with options and its stylish, ambient-lit cabin feels like a shrunken S-Class.
 Mercedes’ super-sharp MBUX infotainment looks stunning (check out the augmented reality sat-nav) and its ‘Hey Mercedes’ voice control works well.
 Quality also feels best-in-class, although the A-Class isn’t so pleasurable for passengers: its rear seats are a tad cramped.